How to Become a Copywriter with No Experience

 - ConversionXL – Quick course on effective website copywriting.

-For practice on improving your copywriting skills see copywriting exercise guide here.
+For practice on improving your copywriting skills, work on these copywriting exercises.

 5. Read and Then Write

-If you don’t like reading, then copywriting is not the job for you.
+If you don’t like reading, then copywriting is not the career for you!

-Because research is fundamental to winning copy and so be prepared to:
+Because research is fundamental to winning copy, and so be prepared to invest ‘hours’ reading, before crafting copy.

-Lifehacker reports repetition is best to absorb information while reading and gives some great secrets to reading faster and absorbing information here.
+Lifehacker reports repetition is best to absorb information while reading, and Lifehack gives some great secrets to reading faster / absorbing information here.

-But ultimately when it comes to reading the human brain can only absorb so much.
+But, when it comes to reading, the human brain can only absorb so much.

-So do everything in your power to absorb as much as possible but then pull out a pen and take notes by hand.
+So absorb as much as possible, but then pull out a pen, and take notes by hand.

 Because according to the BBC (reported here) taking notes by hand is a: